umna9/XML/README.md

 # XML

-Day 1
+Day 2
-practice how to transfer xml to xsd form
+Practice on how to transfer xml to xsd form